pulp/plugin_template/README.md

   pulpprojectdotorg_key_id
                         The Travis key id that should be used to decode the `.travis/pulp-infra.enc` file.

+  pydocstyle            Boolean, whether to have flake8 use pydocstyle to check for compliance with
+                        Python docstring conventions.

   pypi_username         The username that should be used when uploading packages to PyPI.
 It
                         is required unless deploy_client_to_pypi and deploy_daily_client_to_pypi